robot-stefan/igvc-robot/README.md

     A[2x 12V Batteries]-->B[24V];
     B-->C[5V];
     B-->D[18.5V];
-    B-->E[9V];
+    B-->E[9V]
+    E-->Q["Firewire Hub"]
     D-->F[Laptop]
-    C-->N["USB Hub"]
+    C-->N["USB Hub"];
     N-->G["Arduino (x6)"]
     B-->O[E-Stop]
     O-->H["Motor Drivers (OSMC)"]
     B-->I[LIDAR]
-    F-->L[Camera]
+    Q-->L[Camera]
     F-->M[GPS]
     B-->P["LED Flood Lights"]
 ```

 ## Weather Robustness
 A bit of effort was made to improve the weather performance over the years.
 The competition would only stop running attempts on the course for lightning and many teams could not run in the rain.
 By running in the rain, we could get more attempts at the course while other teams gave up their slots, we could also do more field testing on the test track, and the vision system which would always have challenges with shadows performed better with the diffuse lighting that the cloud cover provided.
 The body panels were sealed to the frame with a gasket, drip loops and custom fabricated glands were used where sensor cables needed to pass through to the outside.
 These pass throughs were located under the front and rear overhangs.
 The more runs we could get the more bugs we could fit.
 Teams were ranked but distance of their longest run and then tie broken by speed.
-We would approach most runs as welp lets try this new thing.
+We would approach most runs as lets try this new thing.
 Our 3rd place run in 2011 year was done with a faulty and intemittent rear wheel and that was our last slot of the entire event.

 ## Rankings & Video
 From 2008 to 2012 the IGVC team consistently in the top 10 with 1x 3rd place, and 2x 5th place finishes.
 Video of the 3rd place run in 2011.